thomasernste/h1b_statistics_data_engineering/README.md

 # Input Dataset

 The original input dataset (h1b_input.txt, in the input directory) came from the OFLC Performance Data.
 It includes over 50 data fields for a sample of H1B immigration applications in the United States.
-The pertinent columns in the data include the case status of the applicant (whether or not their application was certified), the applicant's occupational category (their Standard Occupational Classification), and the state where they are working.
+The pertinent columns in the data for the purposes of this project include the case status of the applicant (whether or not their application was certified), the applicant's occupational category (their Standard Occupational Classification), and the state where they are working.

 # Libraries used